Kislovskiy/talks/2023_PyData_Berlin/README.md

 In some cases they need an interactive dashboard, in other cases they need a report, and in some cases they need to learn something from the data.
 I love matplotlib, most of the graphs I've made for this presentation were made with it, but it's not the best tool for every job.
 But I'll stick to matplotlib for this presentation, because it's the most popular tool for data visualisation.
-It also teaches to apply object oriented approach to data visualisation.
+It also teaches to apply object-oriented approach to data visualisation.

 Static visualisations are usually created for reports, and they are awesome for communicating results.
 Dynamic visualisations usually created for interactive dashboards, and they are very helpful in exploratory data analysis.